Seahawks’ hopes of keeping offensive line together crumble as J.R. Sweezy signs with Cardinals

 Seattle may be anticipating that third-year guard Jordan Simmons can fill in for Sweezy.
 Simmons started three games last season, and in his starts against the Rams and Vikings the Seahawks had their two highest-rushing games of the season with 273 and 214 yards, respectively.

 Simmons suffered a knee injury against the 49ers on Dec.
 16 but is expected to be ready for the season.
+The Seahawks have given him a qualifying offer as an exclusive rights free agent, something the team is expected to officially announce on Wednesday.

+Seattle has 10 offensive linemen under contract for the 2019 season as of Tuesday — Simmons, as well as guards Ethan Pocic and Jordan Roos, centers Britt, Marcus Henry and Joey Hunt (also an ERFA who has been given a qualifying offer) and tackles Duane Brown, Germain Ifedi, Jamarco Jones and Elijah Nkansah.

+Pocic could also emerge as a contender to start at one of the guard spots, though Simmons had moved ahead of him before being injured.
+Pocic, a second-round pick in 2017 out of LSU, began the season as the starter at left guard with Sweezy at right guard before being injured and then Fluker returning.
+It was when Fluker entered the lineup at right guard and Sweezy moved to left guard in the third game of the season that the Seahawks’ offense began to clock.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.